NVIDIA/nim-deploy/helm/README.md

 The NIM Helm chart requires a Kubernetes cluster with appropriate GPU nodes and the [GPU Operator](https://github.com/NVIDIA/gpu-operator) installed.

+The files in this repo are for reference, for the official NVIDIA AI Enterprise supported release, see [NGC](https://catalog.ngc.nvidia.com/orgs/nim/helm-charts/nim-llm) and the [official documentation](https://docs.nvidia.com/nim/large-language-models/latest/deploy-helm.html).

 ## Setting up the environment